choria-io/website/docs/content/development/mcorpc/goclients/_index.md

 ## Generated Clients

-As you might be aware every Agent has a DDL file that describes the agent - all it's actions, inputs, outputs, aggregation methods and validations.
+As you might be aware every Agent has a DDL file that describes the agent - all its actions, inputs, outputs, aggregation methods and validations.
 As of a recent improvement these DDL files now contain enough that highly usable clients can be generated for static languages like Golang.

 {{% notice tip %}}
 This capability is available as of version *0.14.0* of Choria